Central bank digital currencies by country: United States

 In May 2021, Federal Reserve Chair Jerome Powell announced plans to publish a discussion paper on central bank digital currency, focusing on the possibility of issuing a US CBDC.
 Powell believed that a potential CBDC would complement the use of cash and bank deposits rather than replacing them.
 In February 2022 the Federal Reserve Bank of Boston released initial details of Project Hamilton, a potential United States CBDC.
-While incorporating some of the architecture of bitcoin, it would not be decentralized nor have mining.
+While incorporating some of the architecture of bitcoin, it would not be decentralized nor have mining, thereby allowing the government to retain monetary sovereignty.

 Also in May 2021, the Digital Dollar Project, which is not affiliated with the United States government, planned to launch five pilot programmes, testing the potential use of a central bank digital currency in the United States of America.

-On March 9, 2022, President Joe Biden signed an executive order on ensuring responsible development of digital assets, the White House said.
+On March 9, 2022, President Joe Biden signed an executive order on ensuring responsible development of digital assets.

-On November 15, 2022, the Federal Reserve Bank of New York's Innovation Center (NYIC) announced a 12 week proof-of-concept pilot program.
+On November 15, 2022, the Federal Reserve Bank of New York's Innovation Center (NYIC) announced a 12-week proof-of-concept pilot program.
 The pilot will build a prototype and test a theoretical network known as the regulated liability network (RLN).
 The network will aim to provide a "... multi-asset, always-on, programmable infrastructure containing digital representations of central bank, commercial bank, and regulated non-bank issuer liabilities, denominated in U.S. dollars."
-The pilot project will be conducted in a test environment and will only use "simulated data" with a version of the RLN that operates exclusively in U.S. dollars.
-Commercial banks will issue simulated digital money as fungible tokens that will represent customer deposits, and settle through simulated central bank reserves via a distributed multi-entity ledger.
+The pilot project will be conducted in a test environment and would use only "simulated data" with a version of the RLN that operates exclusively in U.S. dollars.
+Commercial banks would issue simulated digital money as fungible tokens to represent customer deposits, and settle through simulated central bank reserves via a distributed multi-entity ledger.
+Several major U.S. banks participated in the pilot, including BNY Mellon, Citi, HSBC, Mastercard, PNC Bank, TD Bank, Truist, U.S. Bank and Wells Fargo.
+Swift was intended to support international interoperability.

-Several major U.S. banks are participating in the pilot, including BNY Mellon, Citi, HSBC, Mastercard, PNC Bank, TD Bank, Truist, U.S. Bank and Wells Fargo.
-Swift will support international interoperability.
+On 23 January 2025, President Donald Trump halted the U.S. CBDC project, by signing an executive order stipulating that "Except to the extent required by law, agencies are hereby prohibited from undertaking any action to establish, issue, or promote CBDCs within the jurisdiction of the United States or abroad" and "any ongoing plans or initiatives at any agency related to the creation of a CBDC within the jurisdiction of the United States shall be immediately terminated, and no further actions may be taken to develop or implement such plans or initiatives."